SeaTac Airport Parking

 There are lots of parking options at the SeaTac airport, and they will range from parking on-site at the airport, to parking nearby and using their shuttles to get to the airport.

 You can park directly at the Airport, in the parking garage there, but it will cost you (to the tune of $32/dy).
 They do offer coupons and deals on parking there from time to time, and you can sign up here to get those when they are available.
-For the month of May, you can get 15% off your parking with promo code MAY15OFF.
 We have done this for short term trips, when they have coupon codes, and it is so convenient to just walk out to the garage at the end of a trip.